deprecated-near-apps/coin-flip/README.md

 Commands:
 - `test` will simply run app tests against the contract already deployed.
 You can mess around with `app.test.js` and try different frontend stuff
 - `test:deploy` - will deploy a new dev account (`/neardev`) and deploy a new contract to this account, then run `test`
-- `test:server` - will test the server, make sure you start it (see "Note" above)
 - `test:unit` - runs the rust unit tests

 If you've changed your contract or your dev account has run out of funds use `test:deploy`, if you're updating your JS tests only then use `test`.